Roof & Wall Panel Machines

 Oil canning is a common occurrence in cold-rolled, light-gauge flat metal products, so if you see panels with noticeable waves between the seams, you’re most likely looking at oil canning.
 Luckily, in most cases, oil canning is simply a cosmetic issue that doesn’t diminish the integrity of a roof or wall system.
 However, most people consider it unsightly and try to avoid it if possible.

-Oil canning is a complex phenomenon to measure and determine the source of, mainly because it has numerous causes that could come into play.
-One of the most prominent reasons metal warps to form oil canning is because metal inherently wants to return to its original shape.
-So when it’s getting processed and rollformed, the metal takes on a new form but may attempt to revert back to how it was before.
+Oil canning is difficult to diagnose, mainly because it has numerous causes that could come into play.
+One of the most common reasons metal warps to form oil canning is that metal inherently wants to return to its original shape.
+So when it’s getting processed and rollformed, the metal takes on a new form but may attempt to revert back.
 Such movement can form the wavy bumpiness characteristics of oil canning.

 The majority of oil canning instances are caused by: